 Before: The flood ruined my prom dress.

-After: The flood in the basement turned the prom dress I was sewing in to a wet heap of green rayon.
+After: The flood in the basement turned the prom dress I was sewing into a dripping heap of green sequins.

 ADD DETAILS TO DRAW THE READER CLOSER TO YOUR EXPERIENCE.